How can I recycle?

 Here are just some of the items that can be recycled:

 Batteries – Many shops have battery recycling points, as do some town halls, schools and libraries.
-From the tiny ones that power a watch or hearing aid or the large batteries that power laptops and radios, these can be recycled.
+From the tiny ones that power a watch or hearing aid or the large batteries that power laptops and radios, these can and should be recycled to ensure they're disposed of safely.

 Composting and Garden – Leaves, grass clippings, plants, flowers and other organic waste can be recycled with your local council through kerbside collection or at recycling points across Scotland.

 Food Waste – For unavoidable food waste like eggshells, fruit peelings and teabags, as well as scraps and leftovers, you can use your food waste recycling service.
 This will turn food waste into green energy, heat and environmentally friendly fertiliser products, which can be used by Scotland’s farmers.
-If you don’t have a food waste collection, why not recycle your food waste in a composting bin?
+If you don’t have a food waste collection but have some space in a garden, why not try recycling your food waste in a composting bin?

 Glass – Glass can be recycled over and over and millions of bottles and jars are recycled every year.
 Simply rinse them clean, remove the lid and place them in your kerbside recycling container if you have one, or take them to a local bottle bank to be recycled.